<img src="https://secure.leadforensics.com/176401.png" style="display:none;">

 • Insurance.
 Brands must also consider getting their products insured.
 Having this financial safety net can save brands trouble and money.

 4. Returns.
-90%5 of shoppers check the return policies of a brand before finalizing a purchase.
+90% of shoppers check the return policies of a brand before finalizing a purchase.
 This is understandable, especially for offshore customers.
 Fashion products, for instance, as the most purchased items online6, see a lot of returns because consumers don’t want to risk purchasing the wrong size, color, texture, etc. It is therefore important for brands to minimize these types of fears from a shopper’s mind.
 Having a returns policy in place can, in many cases, ensure that a purchase will happen.
 In addition, brands can leverage a return policy to be both a competitive advantage and a way to strengthen customer loyalty and retention.
-UPS cites5 that allowing the return of an item, specifically a free return, can entice consumers to purchase from a cross-border seller:
+UPS cites that allowing the return of an item, specifically a free return, can entice consumers to purchase from a cross-border seller:

 • 52% say free return shipping is key to a positive return experience